عنوان مقاله [English]

 Introduction Increasing the yield and, consequently, increasing the concentration of macro and micro nutrients in the plant is one of the important aspects of agriculture.
 The improvement of the quality and quantity of some elements, such as potassium, zinc, and iron in the soil can cause an increase in the yield of the crop and the concentration of these elements in plant tissues.
 The increase in the concentration of these elements in plants can be effective in the health of livestock and consequently the health of humans.
 One of the new approaches that can be used in this field is the use of magnetic water.
 Magnetic water is obtained by passing water from a magnetic field.
 An externally applied magnetic field causes changes in the atomic, molecular, and electronic structure of the treated water, such as changes to its solidifying and boiling points, viscosity and the dielectric constant, the formation of clustering structures from linear and ring hydrogen-bound chains of molecules, the magnetic interaction between these clustering structures, and increasing the polarization effects of water molecules.
 The biological effects of magnetic field or electromagnetic field treatments depend on the strength and exposure period of water conditioning, in particular, the ion content, quality, and the volume of water.

-Results The results of this study showed that all the plots that were irrigated by magnetic water had corn plants with greater height and more yield was obtained than the control treatments.
+Results and Discussion The results of this study showed that all the plots that were irrigated by magnetic water had corn plants with greater height and more yield was obtained than the control treatments.
 This could be due to the ease of absorbing water from the soil.
 Magnetic water has lower surface tension than untreated water, so the plant needs less force to absorb water from soil particles.
-Also, the plants that were irrigated by magnetic water had higher concentrations (P <0.01) of elements, such as potassium, zinc, and iron in their grains.
+Also, the plants that were irrigated by magnetic water had higher concentrations (P <0.01) of elements such as zinc and iron in their cobs.
 Magnetic water can increase the availability of the elements in the soil.
 So, more concentration of elements can be absorbed by the roots and transferred to the aerial parts of the plants.
-Among the magnetic water treatments, 0.4 Tesla strength treatment had the highest effect on the yield and corn height, as well as potassium, zinc, and iron concentration in grain (P <0.01).
+Among the magnetic water treatments, 0.4 Tesla strength treatment had the highest effect on the yield and corn height, as well as zinc and iron concentration in cobs (P <0.01).
 Higher strengths of the magnetic field (0.4 T) had more effect on the availability of elements in the soil and their absorption by the plants.
-The yield of corn in 0.4 EC, 0.3 M, 0.3 EC, and 0.1 EC treatments that potassium and zinc fertilizers were added to them increased as 164, 131, 107, and 45 percent, respectively, than the control.
+The yield of corn in 0.4 EC, 0.3 M, 0.3 EC, and 0.1 EC treatments that potassium and zinc fertilizers were added to them increased as compared to the control.
 So, increasing the strength of the magnetic field had more effects on some soil properties.
 The treatments that K and Zn fertilizers were added to them had more yield than other treatments that these fertilizers were not added to them.
 This could be attributed to the fact that magnetic water has increased the solubility of K and Zn fertilizers.
-In fact, magnetic water has been able to increase the uptake of K and Zn from the soil.
+In fact, magnetic water has been able to increase the uptake of Zn from the soil.

 Conclusion These results indicate that the magnetization of water can be used as an appropriate approach to increase the quantity and quality of product yield and the concentration of the elements in the crops.